Rin-chan/AS-Assignment-SITConnect-/README.md

 2FA is made using Google Authenticator

-Everything else is made by me (Nian Ci) or from the practical notes.
+Everything else is made by me or from the practical notes.

 TO USE 2FA: